kythe/kythe/kythe/web/site/examples.md

 ```

-Extraction is done by setting the `CXX` environment variable as well as some environment variables that configure `cxx_extractor`.
+Extraction is done by setting the `CXX` make variable as well as some environment variables that configure `cxx_extractor`.

 ```shell
 # directory where kythe release has been installed